 Name Type (1 byte) Length (1 byte) Value (Variable Length) Modulation Type 1 1 1 = QPSK, 2 = 16QAM Differential Encoding 2 1 1 = on, 2 = off Preamble Length 3 2 Up to 1024 bits.
 The value must be an integral number of symbols (a multiple of 2 for QPSK and 4 for 16QAM) Preamble Value Offset 4 2 Identifies the bits to be used for the preamble value.
 This is specified as a starting offset into the Preamble Pattern (see Table 6-14).
 That is, a value of zero means that the first bit of the preamble for this burst type is the value of the first bit of the Preamble Pattern.
 A value of 100 means that the preamble is to use the 101st and succeeding bits from the Preamble Pattern.
 This value must be a multiple of the symbol size.
+The first bit of the Preamble Pattern is the first bit into the symbol mapper (Figure 4-8), and is I1 in the first symbol of the burst (see Section 4.2.2.2).
 FEC Error Correction (T bytes) 5 1 0-10 bytes.
 Zero implies no Forward Error Correction.
-FEC Codeword Length (k) 6 1 Fixed: 16 to 253 (assuming FEC on) Shortened: 16 to 253 (assuming FEC on) Scrambler Seed 7 2 The 15-bit seed value.
-Maximum Burst Size 8 1 The maximum number of mini-slots that can be transmitted during this burst type.
+FEC Codeword Information Bytes (k) 6 1 Fixed: 16 to 253 (assuming FEC on) Shortened: 16 to 253 (assuming FEC on) (Not used if no FEC, T=0) Scrambler Seed 7 2 The 15-bit seed value left justified in the 2 byte field.
+Bit 15 is the MSB of the first byte and the LSB of the second byte is not used.
+(Not used if scrambler is off) Maximum Burst Size 8 1 The maximum number of mini-slots that can be transmitted during this burst type.
 Absence of this configuration setting implies that the burst size is limited elsewhere.
-This value MUST be used when the interval type is Short Data Grant.
-Guard Time Size 9 1 Number of symbol times which must follow the end of this burst.
+When the interval type is Short Data Grant this value MUST be present and greater than zero.
+(See 6.4.1.1.5) Guard Time Size 9 1 Number of symbol times which must follow the end of this burst.
 (Although this value may be derivable from other network and architectural parameters, it is included here to ensure that the CMs and CMTS all use the same value.)
 Last Codeword Length 10 1 1 = fixed; 2 = shortened Scrambler on/off 11 1 1 = on; 2 = off